bitrix24/b24restdocs/api-reference/chats/widgets/im-sidebar.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
 - parameter types are not specified
-- from Sergey's file: general description, useful scenarios, link to the page in the widgets section
+- from Sergei's file: general description, scenarios where it's useful, link to the page in the widget section

 {% endnote %}